Dietitian Services, University of Guelph

-All University of Guelph students have access to Student Wellness Services nutrition services.
+All University of Guelph students have access to Student Wellness Services nutrition services (free and fee-based options are available).
 Students can access these services in three ways:

-Group nutrition services are designed to address common nutrition concerns amongst University of Guelph students and are meant to give students access to nutrition advice at the time of their concern, with little or no wait.
-No registration or referral is required for new virtual group nutrition services.
+Group nutrition services are available for no additional cost for University of Guelph students.
+These programs are designed to address common nutrition concerns amongst university students and are meant to give students access to nutrition advice at the time of their concern, with little or no wait.
+No registration or referral is required for group nutrition services.
 Each session is independent and students may attend as many sessions as they would like.

-Take the Stress out of IBS will continue each semester.
-Students can register on Kathy Somers' website.
+Take the Stress out of IBS: Will remain virtual for F22.
+It will run on Fridays beginning October 21 until November 18th, 2022 (5 weeks) from 12:30-1:30 PM.
+Students can find out more and can register on Kathy Somers' website.
 There is a $20 fee for University of Guelph students to attend this program.
-W22 group will run Wednesdays in March from 5:30PM-6:30PM

-Meal Support Group will continue to run each semester.
-W22 group will run Tuesdays 12:00PM-1:00PM from January 25th-March 8th (No group Feb 22).
+Meal Support Group: Tuesdays beginning October 18 until November 22, 2022 (6 weeks) from 12:00-1:00 PM.
 Meal Support Group is facilitated by Lindzie O'Reilly, MAN, RD and Samantha Durfy, MA, MSW, RSW.
 Please see the Counselling Services Website for information on how to be referred to this group.